We use cookies to improve your browsing experience and provide meaningful content. Read our cookie policy. Accept

 ID Number

 275 SMART-Seq2 Technology.
 This product is sold under exclusive license from Ludwig Institute of Cancer Research, Ltd. and is covered by US Patent No. 10266894, Japanese Patent No. 6336080, and European Patent No. 3036336, and pending U.S. patent application and/or pending claims of foreign counterparts.
-For license information, please contact a Takara Bio USA, Inc. licensing representative by phone at 650.919.7320 or by e-mail at licensing@takarabio.com.
+For license information, please contact a Takara Bio USA, Inc. licensing representative by e-mail at licensing@takarabio.com.

 The SMART-Seq HT Kit is an automation-friendly kit designed for the synthesis of high-quality cDNA directly from 1–100 intact cells or ultra-low amounts of total RNA (10–1,000 pg). cDNA libraries generated with this kit have been tested for compatibility with Illumina sequencing platforms.
 This kit supports up to 96 reactions.